IAmNickNack/pi4j-plugin-grpc/README.md

 # Pi4J gRPC Plugin

 This plugin intends to provide remote development support for PI4J in the absence of [pigpiod](https://abyz.me.uk/rpi/pigpio/pigpiod.html) support for the Raspberry Pi v5.
-They assume that convenience is more important than performance during the development phase of a project and intend make existing Pi4j APIs accessible via gRPC.
+It assumes that convenience is more important than performance during the development phase of a project and intends to make existing Pi4j APIs accessible via gRPC.

 Current supported providers extend to: